n7tae/mvoice/README.md

 ## Building on a Raspberry Pi

-Raspbian is not ready for *qdv* out of the box.
+Raspberry Pi OS is not ready for *mvoice* out of the box.
 While Raspbian has ALSA, it also needs pulseaudio:

 ```bash
 sudo apt install -y pulseaudio pavucontrol paprefs